If your feedback has ever failed or fallen flat, you’re in good company. Feedback training…

 - It allows you to keep a running archive of 1:1 content that could come in handy down the line for any number of reasons.

-Three high leverage agenda items for your 1:1s
+Three high-leverage agenda items for your 1:1s

-While the specific agenda items for a 1:1 should be set by your employee, it’s still ok to help structure the agenda to make the time as productive as possible.
+While the specific agenda items for a 1:1 should be set by your employee, it’s still OK to help structure the agenda to make the time as productive as possible.
 Many junior employees may be unsure as to what they should cover in the 1:1.
 Here are some topics to consider working into your 1:1s:

 While I don’t recommend using a 1:1 for simple work status updates (those can easily be accomplished via email), it is entirely appropriate to include “Progress toward goals” as a standing agenda item in a 1:1.
 Your team member has quarterly goals – ie KPIs or OKRs – that are closely tied to the goals of the team and the company, and it’s very productive to understand the results that your team member is achieving.
 In the spirit, though, of allowing the employee to own the agenda, give him or her the autonomy to tee up the discussion and prioritize the specific items to cover.
-That week might be all good news, or maybe that week there’s a blocker that he she needs help with.
+That week might be all good news, or maybe that week there’s a blocker that they need help with.
 Perhaps the employee just wants some advice on a problem they are working through.
 Be there to support them in the achievement of their goals and enable them to determine how you do that.

 We have developed a very robust Career Conversation methodology here (more on it in later posts).
 Once a Career Action Plan is developed, allow space in the 1:1 to talk about and follow up on action items.
 Making this a habit like brushing and flossing will mean that you are investing in your folks in a differentiated way.
 Kevin Sheridan says in his LinkedIn post about the Top 3 Reasons Employees Quit, “[Managers] do not regularly meet with their direct reports to discuss Career Development, Learning, and Promotion Opportunities.”
-Regular investment in growth and development helps everyone – helps your employee grow towards their dreams, helps the team and company improve, and it helps your relationship with your employee.
+Regular investment in growth and development helps everyone — helps your employees grow toward their dreams, helps the team and company improve, and helps your relationship with your employees.

 Feedback: Get It, Don’t Give it